Diversity Visa Lottery FAQs

 - You are here out of status (illegally) unless you had some other legal permanent residence visa petition (family or employment based) filed before April 30, 2001.

 If you have further questions relating to the lottery please contact us and a member of our legal team will get back to you.

 The Diversity Visa (DV) Lottery Program makes 50,000 legal permanent resident (“green card”) visas available each year to nationals of countries which the U.S. considers to be under-represented in U.S. immigration.
 Anyone who is not from an excluded country can apply, whether they are currently residing outside the U.S. or inside the U.S. though some restrictions apply, so please read the FAQ thoroughly.

 What countries are excluded from this year’s DV lottery?

-For DV-2016, natives of the following countries are not eligible to apply because they sent a total of more than 50,000 immigrants to the U.S. over the period of the previous five years:
+For DV-2017, natives of the following countries are not eligible to apply, because more than 50,000 natives of these countries immigrated to the United States in the previous five years:

 If you are a “native” of any of these countries, you cannot apply for the diversity visa lottery.
 Generally, a person is considered a “native” of the country in which he or she was born.
 There are some exceptions to this rule, so if you are not certain if you qualify, you should contact an attorney.

 What are the requirements to qualify?

 To qualify, an applicant must come from an eligible country, have either (1) a high school diploma, or (2) two years of work experience within the last five years in an occupation that requires at least two years of training.
 The applicant must also be otherwise admissible to the U.S.